cockroachdb/docs/v21.2/recommended-production-settings.md

 - Monitor [CPU](common-issues-to-monitor.html#cpu-usage) and [memory](common-issues-to-monitor.html#database-memory-usage) usage.
 Ensure that they remain within acceptable limits.

 {{site.data.alerts.callout_info}}
-Under-provisioning CPU generally results in poor performance, and in extreme cases can lead to cluster unavailability.
 Under-provisioning RAM results in reduced performance (due to reduced caching and increased spilling to disk), and in some cases can cause [OOM crashes](cluster-setup-troubleshooting.html#out-of-memory-oom-crash).
-For more information, see [capacity planning issues](cluster-setup-troubleshooting.html#capacity-planning-issues) and [memory issues](cluster-setup-troubleshooting.html#memory-issues).
+For more information, see [memory issues](cluster-setup-troubleshooting.html#memory-issues).
 {{site.data.alerts.end}}

 #### Storage